frandallfarmer/neohabitat/README.md

 With all that out of the way, here's how to get started:

+- If you want to use Habitat with a real C64, please switch over to [these instructions](https://github.com/frandallfarmer/neohabitat/blob/master/README-RealC64.md) for making disks and using modern connection hardware.

 ### Step 1 - Download and Install either the Windows or OSX Habitat package (which comes with VICE, the C64 emulator)

 **Windows**